 Things to do nearby Fellgarth Barn

-Take a walk from the door to Eskholme Pike or down to the gorgeous Dales town of Kirkby Lonsdale, stopping at one of the local pubs in Casterton or Barbon along the way of course!
+Take a walk from the door through the grounds of nearby Whelprigg House - with colourful displays of azaleas and rhododendrons in May and June (please keep to the footpaths) - or down to the gorgeous Dales town of Kirkby Lonsdale, stopping at one of the local pubs in Casterton or Barbon along the way!
 Visit the stunning White Scar Caves or take a trip on the Settle to Carlisle Railway nearby.
 Why not spend a day in the Lake District?
 You can take the children to The World of Beatrix Potter or enjoy a steamer trip on Lake Windermere.

 Casterton is a quaint little village nestled in the Lune Valley just outside Kirkby Lonsdale.
 Located to the Western side to the Yorkshire Dales National Park it's peaceful yet well placed to make the most of a great deal of local attractions.
 Fell walking, fishing, cycling, golf and caving are all available on the doorstep.
 Kirkby Lonsdale itself sits on the banks of the river Lune and the lovely cobbled streets are a delight to explore.
 You will find 17th and 18th Century buildings lining the narrow streets housing some of the many quirky and unusual independent shops the area is known for.